-The dyslexia intervention programs that were used during the previous school year to assist students with dyslexia:
+The dyslexia intervention program(s) used during the previous school year to support students with dyslexia.